MFA in Theatre Management…

 Students will be taking some courses with the faculty of the university’s Department of Theatre and Dance.
 Additional courses are taught by faculty of the Manderson Graduate School of Business and the College of Communications and Information Sciences.

-Graduate Assistantships: Degree candidates in this program may be awarded assistantships that provide a stipend of $1334.00 per month before taxes and full tuition.
+Graduate Assistantships: Degree candidates in this program may be awarded assistantships that provide full tuition and a stipend of $1334.00 per month before taxes.
 Please note that graduate assistantships are not available during semester-long or academic-year length internships.
 Department course fees are still the responsibility of students.

 Review the Graduate School Application Instructions below for specific application requirements.
 Candidates for admission to the Theatre Management program must meet the admission criteria established by The University of Alabama Graduate School.